Critique Group

 3. If we think you might be a good fit, we’ll invite you to attend a critique as a guest.
 We have no expectations for your participation.
 Jump right in, or watch in silence.

-4. After the meeting, you get to decide if you still feel like we’re a good fit for you.
+4. After the meeting, you get to decide if we still feel a good fit for you.
 We can part with no hard feelings, or the existing group members determine whether to offer provisional membership.

 5. Provisional membership lasts for three monthly critiques, during which you behave just like a permanent member of the group.
 After the third meeting, you may either request permanent membership or bow out with no harm done.
 The existing permanent members always have the final say on whether to accept new permanent members.